Whistle Down the Wind (1996 musical): Subsequent productions

 In 2001, Bill Kenwright produced and directed his own production of Whistle Down the Wind for a UK tour, starring Tim Rogers as The Man and Katie Rowley Jones as Swallow.
 He was granted a considerable amount of creative freedom as director, authorised by Andrew Lloyd Webber to make significant changes to the dramatic structure of the musical, including replacing the running parable of Annie and Charlie Christmas told to the children by The Man with a lighter-toned number called "The Gang" (lyrics by Don Black).
 This version was simpler in design and more focused on the human story than the spectacular visuals of the Aldwych production.
 The show toured the UK a number of times between 2001 and 2004.

 At the request of Lloyd Webber, Kenwright brought this production to the Palace Theatre, London in March 2006, where it played a limited run until August, filling the gap between the closure of another Lloyd Webber musical, The Woman in White and the opening of the Monty Python musical Spamalot.
 Tim Rogers reprised his acclaimed performance of The Man, and Claire Marlowe, another veteran of the UK tour, reprised the role of Swallow.
 The critical opinion was mixed, ranging from Michael Billington's 2 star review in The Guardian to Benedict Nightingale's 4 star review in The Times, but virtually all of the national papers agreed that this version was an improvement on Gale Edwards's Aldwych production.

 A US tour began in Houston in September 2007, and ended in February 2008 in Norfolk, Virginia.
 The production was again directed and produced by Bill Kenwright, who had expressed his intention to take the show to Broadway.
 It starred Eric Kunze as The Man and Andrea Ross as Swallow.
 In each city, local children were added to the cast.
 Planned Los Angeles and San Francisco dates were cancelled.

 Kenwright presented a second UK tour in 2010, opening at the Liverpool Empire on 20 January and moving onto venues including Bristol and Edinburgh.
 Jonathan Ansell played The Man, and Carly Bawden was Swallow.

 2022 saw a small revival of the show, at the Watermill Theatre in Newbury, England.
 It was directed by Tom Jackson Greaves, and featured a cast of 12 actor-musicians, starring Lydia White as Swallow, and Robert Tripolino as The Man.
-The show has a strictly limited run, from July 2022 through to Sept 2022.
+The show had a strictly limited run, from July 2022 through to Sept 2022.
 It was reviewed favourably by The Guardian, receiving 5 stars out of 5.
 It was also nominated for "Best Musical Production" in the 2022 UK Theatre Awards.